 Free weights provide a multitude of ways to strengthen and tone your arms.
 Arm strength and definition improve women's appearance in tank tops and bathing suits.
 Strong arms also help women perform daily activities such as carrying groceries and lifting kids.
-Barbells and dumbbells offer an advantage over weight machines because they require you to use more synergistic and stabilizing muscles, allowing you to achieve a more effective workout, according to fitness expert Anthony Ellis in Iron Magazine.
+Barbells and dumbbells offer an advantage over weight machines because they require you to use more synergistic and stabilizing muscles, allowing you to achieve a more effective workout.
 For all of these exercises, begin with one set of 10 to 15 repetitions.
 After a few weeks, work up to two or three sets.
 When you perform multiple sets, be sure to rest at least one minute between them.

 Overhead Triceps Extension

 Perform the overhead triceps extension while standing, sitting on a stability ball or on a workout bench.
 This exercise works the triceps -- the three-part muscle at the back of the upper arm.
 It also secondarily uses the abdominals, most muscles of the shoulders and the upper back.
 Grab a dumbbell by the shaft with both hands.
 Draw your navel to your spine gently and pull your shoulders down your back while standing tall to keep the head, neck and spine aligned.
 Bring the dumbbell overhead, fully extending your arms with elbows directed to the front of the room.
 As you inhale, bend your elbows to a 90-degree angle and lower the dumbbell behind your head.
 Keep your elbows from bowing out to the sides of the room.
 Exhale and return to straight arms overhead.